The-Dead-Programmers-Society/playful-music-experience-ihorsteam/assignmentreadme.md

 Notes panel with buttons that play each note once

 ![image](https://github.com/The-Dead-Programmers-Society/playful-music-experience-ihorsteam/assets/105048323/c216af39-e781-40f6-9501-a1f5b2b20e7a)
-In the sequencer panel itself, notes can be activated or deactivated and each row is assigned to the note which it is adjacent.
+In the sequencer panel itself, notes can be activated or deactivated and each row is assigned to the note to which it is adjacent.

 # How it works

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference